-An Attorney can Help You Adhere to the Florida Medical Malpractice Statute of Limitations
+An Attorney Can Help You Adhere to the Florida Medical Malpractice Statute of Limitations

 It is advisable to retain the services of a skilled lawyer for help with meeting these strict legal deadlines.
 A local medical malpractice lawyer would be familiar with the unique nuances of Florida courts.
 Legal counsel typically must examine individual circumstances to determine when the Florida medical malpractice statute of limitations actually began.
-Oftentime, the defense will argue that the statute of limitations began on the date of the plaintiff’s injury, but that is not always true.
+Often, the defense will argue that the statute of limitations began on the date of the plaintiff’s injury, but that is not always true.
 A legal representative would have to look at when their client first started thinking about whether negligent medical malpractice in particular actually caused their damages.

-It is an attorney’s responsibility to walk them through their history and determine at what point they thought that medical malpractice caused their injuries in order to discern when the statute of limitations actually began.
+It is an attorney’s responsibility to walk them through their history and determine at what point they thought that medical malpractice caused their injuries to discern when the statute of limitations actually began.
 Of course, having additional knowledge about how the statute of repose works would allow an attorney to advise when a claimant’s complaint should be filed to help them adhere to that time-frame as well.